-The Bank's PD models for the retail and corporate markets are validated annually within three dimensions.
+The Bank's PD models for Retail and Corporate markets are validated on an ongoing basis and at minimum annually within three dimensions.

 - Suitability.
 The models are evaluated in terms of their suitability for the Bank's existing portfolio. - Ranking ability.
-Through statistical methods (AUC) we estimate the models' ability to distinguish between customers with differing risk levels.
+Through statistical methods (AUC) the models' ability to distinguish between customers with differing risk levels is evaluated. - Level.

-Level.
 The models' accuracy with regard to level is evaluated on an ongoing basis, at minimum annually.
 Where the estimated PD level deviates from the observed default rate (DR), the level will be adjusted.
-The evaluation takes account of the current economic situation and the model's cyclical characteristics.
+The evaluation takes into account the current economic situation and the model's cyclical characteristics.